SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorial_Apps_Style_A_Table.md

 1. In the *Properties* section of the *Settings* pane, click *Icon* and change the icon to a checkmark.

-1. Rescale the icon so that it fits the template nicely.
+1. Adjust the icon to fit the template nicely.

    ![Change icon](~/user-guide/images/ChangeIcon.png)

 1. In the *Conditional cases* section of the *Settings* pane, click *Add case*.

-1. Select *Is selected* from the dropdown list.
+1. Choose *Is selected* from the dropdown list.

 1. Select *Yes*.